So you’re ready to put up a new birdhouse?

 The same authority also states that tree swallows prefer east-facing sites, kestrels and Northern flickers prefer their nest boxes facing south or east, and wood ducks prefer south or west.

-Also, consider that nest boxes facing prevailing winds are more likely to get buffeted by rain.
+Also, consider that nest boxes facing prevailing winds are more likely to get hit by rain.
 Chickadees, titmice, and nuthatches, in particular, all prefer to have their nest boxes facing away from prevailing winds.

 Too Close to Bird Feeders and Bird Baths